EXPLAINER-How Western sanctions will target Russia | Business

 According to data from Russia's central bank, total Russian banking foreign assets and liabilities stood at $200.6 billion and $134.5 billion respectively with the U.S. dollar share amounting to around 53% of both, down from 76%-81% two decades ago.
 SOVEREIGN DEBT & CAPITAL MARKETS

-The package of measures from the EU will "target the ability of the Russian state and government to access the EU's capital and financial markets and services, to limit the financing of escalatory and aggressive policies," according to a statement by the bloc.
+The coming package of measures from the EU will "target the ability of the Russian state and government to access the EU's capital and financial markets and services, to limit the financing of escalatory and aggressive policies," the bloc said.
 It will ban EU investors from trading in Russian state bonds.

-The United States also increased restrictions on dealings in Russia's sovereign debt.
-Americans, who had already been barred from investing in Russian sovereign debt directly, will now also be banned from purchasing it in the secondary market after March 1.
-Britain threatened last week to block Russian companies from raising capital in London, Europe's financial centre for such transactions, though has stopped short of doing so in its announcements on Tuesday.
+Washington announced fresh restrictions on dealings in Russia sovereign debt this week.
+Americans, who were already barred from investing in Russian sovereign debt directly, will be banned from purchasing it in the secondary market after March 1.
+Britain threatened last week to block Russian companies from raising capital in London, Europe's financial centre for such transactions, though stopped short of doing so in its announcements on Tuesday.

 Even before the latest events, access to Russian bonds had become increasingly restricted.
 U.S. sanctions imposed in 2015 made future Russian dollar debt ineligible for many investors and key indexes.
 In April 2021, Biden barred U.S. investors from buying new Russian rouble bonds over accusations of Russian meddling in the U.S. election.